stpalan/Introduction-to-R-by-Stefan-Palan/chapter1.md

 Once you have more than one plot in your graph, it is good practice to use a legend to tell viewers what these plots show.
 So let's add a legend to our graph!

 `@instructions`
 Drawing a legend in R requires the use of the `legend()`function.
-Now this function requires multiple pieces of information to produce what we want it to.
+Now this function requires multiple pieces of information to produce what we want it to:

 1. Where we want the legend to go in the graph.
 We tell R by specifying the coordinates the upper left corner of the legend should be positioned.
 In this case: `legend(x=pi, y=1 ...`
 2. The labels of the different elements shown in the legend.
 In this case, our two functions, i.e.: `legend(x=pi, y=1, legend=c("sin(X)", "cos(X)") ...`.
 Note that we use the `c()` function to combine the two texts into a vector.
 3. The colors of the lines to be drawn.
 In this case: `legend(x=pi, y=1, legend=c("sin(X)", "cos(X)"), col=c("red", "blue") ...`
 4. The line width of the lines to be drawn.
 In this case: `legend(x=pi, y=1, legend=c("sin(X)", "cos(X)"), col=c("red", "blue"), lwd=4)`

-Phew, sounds a bit complicated, but you can always use this legend as a reference for future work.
+Phew, sounds a bit complicated.
+However, in future work you can simply take this legend as a template and modify it for your new requirements.

 *Note that here on datacamp, you always need to execute the entire plot-related code at once, since otherwise the later functions (`lines()`, `legend()`) do not have a plot to refer to.
 Thus, always highlight everything from `plot(...)` down to the line you are working on before pressing <CTRL>-<ENTER> to test your code.*